-Introduction Recently members of the Fidus team noticed an interesting blog post on the OnePlus forum by an individual discussing recent fraudulent attempts made on two of their credit cards.
-The forum user states that the only place both cards were used was on the OnePlus website in November 2017, they go on to ask […]
+Introduction Recently members of the Fidus penetration testing team noticed an interesting blog post on the OnePlus forum by an individual discussing recent fraudulent attempts made on two of their credit cards.
+The forum user states that the only place both cards were used was on the OnePlus website in November 2017, they go on […]

 Code Execution (CVE-2018-5189) Walkthrough on Jungo Windriver 12.5.1 Introduction Windows kernel exploitation can be a daunting area to get into.
 There are tons of helpful tutorials out there and originally this post was going to add to that list.
 This is the story of how I found CVE-2018-5189 and a complete walkthrough of the exploit development […]